Sjeiti/ronvalstarnl/src/data/markdown/post_fast-giant-lists.md

 Mostly it would run fine with about two hundred to eight hundred lines.
 But there were edge cases with up to three *thousand* lines.
 Which would simply make the browser completely unresponsive.
 Funny thing was that the current implementation was already a 'better' version.
 So prior to that the performance was even worse.

-Now normally I'm not sure about infinite scroll.
+I am no fan of infinite scroll.
 In most cases I would simply recommend pagination.
 Not only because of speed, but also because pagination gives you a clear sense of how large the actual set is.
 But infinite scroll was already in place.
 Only if I couldn't fix the problem I would send it back to the UX drawing board.

 ## To frame or not to work